jholtmann/genderize_csv/README.md

 ```

 #### Flag details
-- key:       specify API key [required for 1000+ names]
+- _key_:       specify API key [required for 1000+ names]
-- catch:     try to gracefully catch and handle errors [recommended]
+- _catch_:     try to gracefully catch and handle errors [recommended]
-- auto:      only request genders for unique names, then autocomplete the duplicates.
+- _auto_:      only request genders for unique names, then autocomplete the duplicates.
 May significantly lower API usage (by 50% in big test file, for example) [see "Note" for more info]
-- noheader:  use if input file has no header row
+- _noheader_:  use if input file has no header row

 ### Test usage:
 ```